Altinity/altinityknowledgebase/content/en/engines/altinity-kb-atomic-database-engine/altinity-kb-how-to-convert-atomic-to-ordinary.md

 RENAME ...

-/* STEP 4: ensure that only MaterialiedView left in source db, and drop it.  */
+/* STEP 4: ensure that only MaterializedView left in source db, and drop it.  */

 SELECT * FROM system.tables WHERE database = 'atomic_db' and engine <> 'MaterializedView';
 DROP DATABASE atomic_db;